 - - Miracle Seal 511 Porous Plus

+And of course, a health warning.
 Some of the cleaning and sealing chemicals listed above can be hazardous if used improperly.
-Always practice caution and seek professional advice if you have questions and/or concerns.
+Always be careful and seek professional advice if you have questions and/or concerns.

 HOW TO REMOVE GROUT STAINS FOR CEMENT TILE